-We have audited the financial statements of the Belize City Council, which comprise the statement of financial position as of March 31, 2020, the statement of financial performance, statement of changes in general fund, and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of the Belize City Council, which comprise the statements of financial position as of March 31, 2021 and 2020, the statements of financial performance, statements of changes in general fund, and the statements of cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, except for the effects of the matters described in the Basis for Qualified Opinion section of our report, the financial statements present fairly, in all material respects, the financial position of the Belize City Council as of March 31, 2020, its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, except for the effects of the matters described in the Basis for Qualified Opinion section of our report, the financial statements present fairly, in all material respects, the financial position of the Belize City Council as of March 31, 2021 and 2020, its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards (IFRS).